lonelyotter/CORD-19_Word_Representation/README.md

 # Word Representation in Biomedical Domain

 The repository of the NLP project for the 2023 Imperial Data Science Winter School.
-In this project, we will be using the CORD-19 dataset to study the word representations in biomedical domain.
+In this project, we will be using the CORD-19 dataset to study the word representation in biomedical domain.

 ## Setup